ebelious/Self-Hosted/Install Open-WebUI with local hosted Ollama - Linux.md

 	watch -n 0.5 nvidia-smi

-## Install Open WebUI with openedai-speech integration
+## Install Open WebUI with openedai-speech integration (with GPU support)

 These commands will generate 2 docker containers (May need to use sudo)
 - Opendai-speech